There comes a point in every ecommerce website’s life when it’s time to grow up.

 Follow the steps we’ve outlined throughout each of the five key project stages and you’ll help avoid an SEO debacle.

-Download and print our little SEO Migration checklist helper to guide you and your project team along the way.
+Contact us to get our little SEO Migration checklist helper to guide you and your project team along the way.

 If you have any specific questions related to your online store – I’m only a tweet away.
 DM me, and I can jump on an email thread to try and work things through with you.